 So, you decided to study abroad!
 I’m so excited for you.
 My name is Justin Edwards and I attend Howard University.

-Today, I’ll be answering some of the most frequently asked questions I get about studying abroad with AIFS.
+Today, I’ll be answering some of the most frequently asked questions (FAQs) I get about studying abroad with AIFS.

 1. “Now that I want to go, where do I start?”